Welcome to the VarSeq VSClinical AMP Tutorial!

 Example 4 Fusion BCR-ABL1

-For the last example, we are concerned mainly with trying to collect any drug sensitivity for the ABL1–BCR gene fusion, so scroll to the ABL1 Fusion with BCR Clinical Evidence section (or select the Clinical Evidence title in the sidebar).
+For the last example, we are concerned mainly with trying to collect any drug sensitivity for the ABL1–BCR gene fusion, so scroll to the ABL1 Activating Mutation Clinical Evidence section (or select the Clinical Evidence title in the sidebar).

 In the Drug Sensitivity table, make sure the Disease / Tissue Specific: filter is set to All.